-If you first notice changes in your child that are similar to the signs and symptoms of progeria, make an appointment with your child's doctor.
+If you first notice changes in your child that could be signs and symptoms of progeria, make an appointment with your child's doctor.
 After evaluation, your child may be referred to a medical genetics specialist.

 What you can do

-- Write down any signs and symptoms your child has been experiencing, and for how long.
+- Make a list of any signs and symptoms your child has been experiencing, and for how long.

 - Ask a trusted family member or friend to join you for your child's appointment.
-If your child is diagnosed with progeria, you may have great difficulty focusing on anything the doctor says after making the diagnosis.
-Take someone along who can offer emotional support and can help retain all the information.
+It may be difficult to focus on what the doctor says after hearing the diagnosis.
+Take someone along who can offer emotional support and help you remember the information.

 For progeria, some basic questions to ask your doctor include: